romi/romi-robots-docs/docs/wip-peter/index.md

 ![](rpi-imager-09.png)

-If all is configuted, go ahead with the installation.
+If all is configured, go ahead with the installation.

 ![](rpi-imager-10.png)